mortezakowkabi/jcb-persian-documentation/001-Hello-World-with-Joomla-Component-Builder.md

 [02:46](https://youtu.be/1KBBtQUxMTc?t=166)

 Fields define the data columns your component will use.
-Here you’ll create a simple text field that stores greetings.
+Here you'll create a simple text field that stores greetings.

 ### Steps